mariem-m11/From-U-Nets-to-Diffusion/README.md

-# Generative AI with Diffusion Models - NVIDIA Course Notebooks
+# Generative AI with Diffusion Models - Notes

 This repository contains Jupyter notebooks and notes for the NVIDIA course "Generative AI with Diffusion Models".